dolores1234/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-1](figure/unnamed-chunk-1.png)

-Calculate mean and median values:
+The mean total number of steps taken per day is 10766 and the median is 10765.

 ```r
 mean(totalSteps$x)  # mean number of steps taken per day